iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 > Uuuuuuugh, terrible source of communist pornography, it took I kid you not FOREVER just to find the pics.
 2 out of five stars because it still made me feel like a horny hero when I gave away my civil freedoms<br> :date: __2020-11-19 00:03:54__

-> This peticular app should be integrated into phones to be mandatory.
-It is only effective if those who test positive for virus VOLUNTARILY input there special number.
-Too many people are acting like this is taboo.
-Anyone who tests positive for any type of pandemic disease should not declare this info as private.
-Its not, especially when there are so many people involved in their care.
-STOP BEING SELFISH!<br> :date: __2020-11-18 18:07:39__

 #### 1-star reviews